 For example, a person who fears socializing with strangers might have unresolved issues about their own self-worth.
 They believe that they’ll say something stupid or act awkwardly.
 It’s no wonder they don’t want to make small talk over cheese cubes.
 However, if they can realize, however, that truly no one is judging them as harshly as they’re judging themselves, the fear of parties may decrease.

 Exposure therapy is another effective technique that therapists use to help people face their fears.
 This is a process whereby you gradually test your ability to handle anxiety and refrain from negative coping strategies.
 If you’re afraid of spiders, your “homework” from your therapist might include looking at photos of a spider or touching a ball of yarn that looks like a spider.
 If you get nauseated just thinking about public speaking, a good first step could be recording yourself giving a short speech in the privacy of your bedroom.
 By monitoring your reactions and gradually increasing the exposure, your fear will likely be mitigated or away completely.
 There is a great deal of research that validates the efficacy of these therapies and many people go on to live happy, fear free lives.

 There are, however, some fears that we can’t zap out of existence completely.
 The coronavirus is one of those.
 The goal, however, is for your fear to not interrupt your life — to be safe, practice physical distancing — but that it’s okay if you still have a tingle of anxiety.
 Replacing your bad coping strategies for good ones can help in those dark moments that many of us are experiencing.

 Learning how to calm yourself with affirmations, deep breaths, or mindful meditation are just a few examples of positive coping behaviours.
-Working with a licensed therapist to find strategies that lessen your fear response can turn a bad situation into one that’s manageable and lets your live your life with less fear and more freedom.
+Working with a licensed online therapist to find strategies that lessen your fear response can turn a bad situation into one that’s manageable and lets your live your life with less fear and more freedom.